folkloreinc/laravel-graphql/Readme.md

 ```

-Then you need to define a query
+Then you need to define a query that return this type(or a list).
+You can also specify arguments that you can use in the resolve method.
 ```php

 	namespace App\GraphQL\Query;